invisible-college/statebus/readme.md

 ## Program state behavior

 Up until now, the statebus has been dumb and passive—it saves and fetches whatever anyone asks it to.
-But now there's a nice API to *control* reads and writes to state.
-Now:
+But now there's an API to *control* reads and writes to state.
+You can:
-- You can have different users, with different read/write permissions
+- Have distinct users, with distinct permissions and views of state
-- You can define state in terms of other state (e.g. a "proxy")
+- Create proxies that define state in terms of other state
+- Validate data before saving
-- You can add handlers to do things when state changes
+- Do things before/after state changes

 How does it work?
 Recall the four statebus methods:
 - fetch(key)